Table of Contents

 Adding items shared with you to your My Drive folder

-By default, items that are shared with you are not added to your main Drive folder, aka My Drive.
-To add shared items to My Drive, navigate to the Shared with Me folder via the left sidebar, select and right click the items that you want to add to your top level folder, and select Add to My Drive.
-Items added to My Drive will still appear in the Shared with Me folder but will not have the Add to My Drive option when you right click them.
+By default, items (files and folders) shared with you are not added to your main Drive folder, aka My Drive.
+To add shared items to My Drive, navigate to the Shared with me folder via the left sidebar, select and right-click the items you want to add to your top-level folder, select Organize, and then select Add shortcut.
+Items added to My Drive will still appear in the Shared with me folder, but will not have the Add shortcut option when you right-click them.
 Any new items shared with you that are stored in folders that are already in your My Drive will appear in My Drive based on their parent folder's settings.
-Note: If you are adding a large number of files/folders or a folder containing many subfolders and files to My Drive, it may take a few minutes for all files and folders to appear.

 Take care when renaming or moving documents